Mocha-py/Gokumonkyo/README.md

 ## Usage

 Please use the arrow keys to navigate the program, and use the space bar to select an option.
+Move the files you wish to encrypt or decrypt into the "files" folder If you are decrypting, please also insert your key into the key folder

 ## Features